incordai/watchman/README.md

     "Plain RAG + pgvector": [0.40, 0.30]
 ```

-The top-left quadrant is empty except for Incord.
+The top-left quadrant is empty except for Watchman.
 Everything else forces a choice between *your data stays yours* and *your team shares a brain*.
 That choice is the thing this project exists to delete.

 ---